scmaree/pi-day-2023/README.md

    smaller, and that all but `pisano_period(2)` are even.
 - `compute_fast` exploits a prime factorization and the Chinese Remainder Theorem to efficiently compute Pisano periods.
 - `compute_short` computes Pisano numbers in the least amount of code I could imagine.
-- `def [...]` computes the Pisano numbers by using the observation that file size is independent of the file name, so it puts the algorithm of `compute_short` in the filename, with some tricks that pep8 would normally not allow, but
-   strings are not parsed by pep8; making it a bit of a loophole in the challenge.
+- `from math [...]` computes the Pisano numbers by using the observation that file size is independent of the file name, so it puts the algorithm of `compute_fast` in the filename, with some tricks that pep8 would normally not allow, but strings are not parsed by pep8; making it a bit of a loophole in the challenge.